 Power providers can decrease their vulnerability to drought by diversifying water sources and increasing water right portfolios.
-Additionally, continuing to research and develop ways to recycle and reuse produced water from fracking is another means to decrease vulnerability associated with low water supplies during drought.
-Since the 2002 drought, some providers have purchased conditional lease water from agriculture as a backup during times of drought and there are proven thermoelectric technologies like combined cycle plants and dry cooling systems which require significantly less water.
+Additionally, continuing to research and develop ways to reduce, recycle, and reuse produced water from fracking is another means to decrease vulnerability associated with low water supplies during drought.
+Since the 2002 drought, some providers have purchased conditional lease water from agriculture as a backup during times of drought, and there are proven thermoelectric technologies like combined cycle plants and dry cooling systems which require significantly less water.
 Reducing the use of conventional coal-fired power plants and increasing reliance on certain types of renewable energy, combined cycle natural gas plants, and advanced cooling systems (like dry cooling) could reduce the amount of water used for electricity generation in the State.
-Many renewable energy options like wind and solar PV require virtually no water.
+Many renewable energy options like wind and solar photovoltaics require virtually no water.
 Increasing use of these alternatives may lessen the impacts when a drought occurs.

-Although these technologies are expensive and take time to implement, they are beginning to be implemented in Colorado.
+Although these technologies are expensive and take time to implement, they are beginning to be adopted more widely in Colorado.
 However, it is important to recognize the technical challenges with some of these technologies.
-For example, dry-cooling relies on temperature differentials, i.e., an increased duration of elevated temperatures, which may not be present during drought.
+For example, dry-cooling relies on temperature differentials, i.e., an increased duration of elevated temperatures, which may not be present during all kinds of droughts.
 Further, retrofitting existing, larger power plants to dry-cooling may not be an option.
 Although the effectiveness of these technologies may be limited under various climatic conditions, other options exist that may provide more protection during drought.
 For example, Xcel's Comanche Unit 3 in Pueblo is a hybrid-cooled facility which takes advantage of dry-cooling when ambient air temperature differentials are sufficient, but uses water cooling when they are not, i.e., water savings are greatest in cooler months of the year.
 Energy providers can also pursue temporary water supplies, e.g., through interruptible supply agreements or other mechanisms, to sustain operations during drought.
 This approach is a more cost-effective means of providing drought protection and also benefits other sectors.
-For example, the entity supplying the water (typically agriculture), will receive much-needed revenue to sustain it during periods of drought when water supplies are not sufficient for growing crops.
+For example, the entity supplying the water (typically agriculture), will receive much-needed revenue during periods of drought when water supplies are not sufficient for growing crops.

 As a State, Colorado can increase transmission line capacity to enhance flexibility among power sources; currently transmission limitations inhibit utilization of low water energy sources in some regions of the State.
 Investment in transmission lines is required parallel to investment in new renewable energy production areas.
+In addition, engaging in collaborative efforts, contracts, and coalitions with other utility service providers and networks, such as the Southwest Power Pool stretching across 14 states in the U.S., could help bolster energy capabilities, lower utility costs, and possibly bring in more than \$1 million to regional utilities (Svaldi, 2017).

 Although the mining industry does require some water, vulnerability to drought is generally considered to be minimal and has not been analyzed in detail.
-Presumably mining activity could be halted if companies are unable to obtain the necessary water rights to maintain production; however these purchases generally take place years in advance and are not typically impacted by short-term droughts.
+Presumably, mining activity could be halted if companies are unable to obtain the necessary water rights to maintain production; however, these purchases generally take place years in advance and are not typically impacted by short-term droughts.
+More likely, a drought or water shortage would prevent new mining activity from occurring rather than impeding existing mines.